AI generated image showing a city with geospatial information patterns

 Spot semantically understands and translates your prompt to an OSM search and displays the search results on a map.
 The interface allows you to check the location on Google Street View or other map services like Bing and Yandex.
 The application is still in Beta, so you sometimes need to change or rephrase a prompt for SPOT to understand your search.

 Our thoughts: SPOT performs well and in multiple languages.
 The results are relevant and easily checked because of the integration of Street View.
 Our aim is to provide you with a tool that significantly simplifies location verification.
-We are currently Beta testing the application and plan to release a publicly available version before the end of the year.
-If you are interested in Beta testing SPOT, please drop us a line at hey@findthatspot.io.
+Try SPOT at findthatspot.io.

 Image showing the results of a SPOT search on a map.